ligato/docs/docs/plugins/vpp-plugins.md

 ## ACL Plugin

-Access Control Lists (ACL) filter network traffic by controlling whether packets are forwarded (permitted) or blocked (deny) at the router’s interfaces based on the criteria specified in the access list.
+Access Control Lists (ACL) filter network traffic by controlling whether packets are forwarded (permitted), or blocked (deny) at the router’s interfaces, based on the criteria specified in the access list.

 **References:**